neeradatta/twocupsofchaa.github.io/README.md

 ### Updating Source Code

-Run this command `npm run buil` to build the source code only.
+Run this command `npm run build` to build the source code only.
 Run this command `npm run watch` to build and watch for changes related to the source code (src folder).
 Use this if you are making changes to the core JavaScript.

 ### Run Server